-Do I need to say it again?
+If you’re wondering how to write more or what are good writing habits to adopt, this post is for you.
 Writing is hard work.
 It just is.
-Writing means conscious effort to sit, focus, and bring your ideas out as coherent words.
 Despite the fact that we all, in various ways, communicate with the written word daily, writing is not something one can master.
 But we can all push ourselves to be more consistent and capable writers by setting and following good writing habits.

 Building A Writing Habit

-A little while ago I wrote about developing a reading habit.
-I truly believe that the most important way to write more and write better is to read more.
-Not reading regularly as a writer would be like a professional athlete not playing their chosen sport; it just doesn’t make sense.
+I believe that the most important way to write more and write better is to read more.
+Not reading regularly as an author or creator would be like a professional athlete not playing their chosen sport; it just doesn’t make sense.

 1. Write Every Day

 Period.
 Don’t make excuses.
 Your Birthday?
 Write.
-Christmas day?
+Christmas?
 Write!
 Your wedding day?
 Yeah, keep writing.

-There’s a vital distinction to make here.
-What you write does NOT have to be part of something.
+What you write does NOT matter much.
 You just need to write.
 Even if all you do is list ideas, write a letter to your mom, or describe the scene outside your window; it’s all good.

 What changed my mind was 750words.com.
 This site is just so simple: write 750 words every day.
-The site itself is just a blank page to write whatever, along with a ton of tracking to help you see how many words you wrote, when, and how successfully you’ve written daily.
+The site is just a blank page along with a ton of tracking to help you see the word count and when you write the most.

 2. Set Writing Goals

 There is a reason 750words.com isn’t 3000words.com; writing 750 words in a day is very reasonable.
-It’s an achievable goal, which makes it a great entry point into making a routine out of your writing process.
-And setting a smaller, achievable goal is one of the better ways to form habits.
+Setting a smaller, achievable goal is one of the better ways to form habits.

-You won’t keep trying to meet goals you never meet.
-Make your goals something you can (and will) do every day.
+You won’t keep trying to meet goals you never get close to meeting.
+Your goals should be realistic and achievable; something you can (and will) do every day.

 - Get 1000 words written for work